Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - Chronos-Beluga-v2-13B (using oobabooga/text-generation-webui) : 10
 - Chronos-Hermes-13B-v2 (using oobabooga/text-generation-webui) : 10
 - vicuna-13B-v1.5 (using oobabooga/text-generation-webui) : 10
+- Stable-Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- Platypus2-13B (using oobabooga/text-generation-webui) : 10
+- Camel-Platypus2-13B (using oobabooga/text-generation-webui) : 7.5
+- OpenOrca-Platypus2-13B (using oobabooga/text-generation-webui) : 10

 ### Question 2: Summarize the following text: "The water cycle is a natural process that involves the continuous movement of water on, above, and below the Earth's surface.
 It includes various stages like evaporation, condensation, precipitation, and runoff.
 This cycle plays a crucial role in maintaining Earth's water balance and supporting life."
 Task Domain: Summary